aimeewoods/100daysofcoding/README.md

 Day 27: I'm trying to understand pseudocode.
 Building a program is a bit more complicated when starting from scratch so I'm still reviewing Harvard's Intro to Python course while trying to build a METAR decoding program.

 Day 28: Concepts are great, but it's so different when you put concepts into actual practice.
 Continuing to work on Harvard's Intro to Python, which provides a better foundation and more practice than the Sophia Learning platform I was using previously.

+Day 29: Still struggling with loops.
+I need to create a program with the parameters that allows alphanumeric input, but doesn't allow the first number input to be a zero.

+Day 30: EUREKA!
+Holy frijoles, I finally had a mental breakthrough today and it feels awesome.
+My synapses are firing on all cylinders.
+The loop I was stuck on was like a train track.
+I needed a switch that flipped my True/False variables to go down a different "track" (loop).
+That way, the minute it recognized the first number wasn't a zero, it flipped my variables True/False values so the next time it encountered a zero, it wouldn't return a false value.
+I get it!